Traction therapy

 Application Methods and Dosage

-Parameters should be adjusted based on the patient's physique and condition: cervical traction typically applies 4-12 kg of force at an angle of 15-30 degrees, with each session lasting 15-30 minutes; lumbar traction uses 60-70% of the patient’s body weight as traction force, with treatment durations extending to 20-40 minutes.
-Complete treatment courses are usually scheduled 2-3 times per week, with a total of 8-12 sessions constituting one cycle.
+Parameters should be adjusted based on the patient's physique and condition: cervical traction typically applies 4-12 kg of force at an angle of 15-30 degrees, with each session lasting 15-30 minutes; lumbar traction uses 60-70% of the patient's body weight as traction force, with treatment durations extended to 20-40 minutes.
+Complete courses are usually scheduled 2-3 times per week, with a total of 8-12 sessions constituting one treatment cycle.

 Benefits and Advantages

-• Avoidance of surgical trauma and anesthesia risks
+• Avoiding surgical trauma and anesthesia risks

 • Immediate sensation of spinal stretching comfort